 Several horse trail ride options can be experienced from various starting points within the Lopez Lake Recreational Area campgrounds.
 Cougar trail takes riders through oak-shaded trails and connects up with Marina trail for some sweet lake views.
 Sharon Jantzen takes us on a ride through Lopez Lake Recreational Area.

 Today we can skip the limitations of the chuckwagon and enjoy a more civilized meal in a comfortable setting.
 It’s the new cowboy way.
 Your trail food choices range from farm-fresh salads to great-tasting grilled specialties all at Nino’s Grill in historic Tempelton.
-Sharon Jantzen provides details about a ride and dine trail ride to Nino’s Grill.
+Sharon Jantzen provides details about a ride and dine trail ride to Jack’s Grill.

 Eight years ago, members of Atascadero Horsemen’s Club (AHC) began the process to get permission to build a horse camp at the River Road trail head near Santa Margarita Lake.
 Now the first hurdle has been cleared and the hope is for horse camping to be available by the end of 2019.
 Sharon Jantzen shares the plan.